Redone0001/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 ## Upgrade Policy

+This section is to be used as general knowledge, it's not enforced.
 Upgrading for logi is expected much the same as DPS.

 **You must reach the tier by the time limit set out in the table below:**